Travel Insurance for Your Trip Near a Volcano

 Traveling Near a Volcano

-Some of the most beautiful locations around the world are home to active or dormant volcanoes.
+Some of the most beautiful locations around the world are home to volcanoes – active and dormant.
 There’s Hawaii, Italy, Iceland, Japan, Alaska – the list can go on and on.
-Areas with volcanos often attract tourists looking for amazing views or challenging hiking trails.
-While this can be exciting and beautiful, traveling near volcanos can often bring risks.
+Areas with volcanoes often attract tourists looking for amazing views or challenging hiking trails.
+While this can be exciting and beautiful, traveling near volcanoes has its risks.

-Even if the volcano hasn’t erupted yet, but a possible eruption is imminent, many insurance providers will treat a future eruption as a “foreseen” event and will not cover its impact.
-However, not all companies will make the decision that quickly – they may wait for an actual eruption.
-Also, you may still be eligible for cancel for any reason coverage, depending on when you booked your trip.
-The specialists at InsureMyTrip can direct you to the right plan from our companies.
+If a volcano hasn’t erupted yet, but a possible eruption is imminent, many insurance providers will treat a future eruption as a “foreseen” event and will not cover its impact; other companies may wait for an actual eruption.

 Be Sure to Double Check Your Existing Coverage

-If you already have a plan purchased when a volcano starts acting up, contact us directly and ask a representative about how your travel insurance policy will cover you for volcano-related issues.
-We can’t pre-determine claims, but we can help to explain wording in the plan certificate related to cancellation, interruption and travel delay benefits.
-It’s best to know the extent of your coverage before any travel disruption.
+If you purchased a policy before a volcano starts acting up, contact InsureMyTrip, directly, and ask a representative about how your travel insurance policy will cover you for volcano-related issues.
+We can’t pre-determine claims, but we can help to explain wording in the plan certificate related to cancellation, interruption, and travel delay benefits.
+It’s always best to know the extent of your coverage before any travel disruption.

 Travel Insurance has Worked for Volcano-Related Trip Disruptions in the Past